Scroll Down for Wrestling, Football, and Basketball Specific Rules

 - Football stunting during live ball play – No stunting during live ball situations is allowed in the Dome.

-To make your experience as memorable as it can be, IHSAA has teamed up with ICCA to offer help and assistance to you and your cheerleaders.
-Below are some basic instructions and expectations of the Athletic Association and ICCA.
+To make your experience as memorable as it can be, the IHSAA has teamed up with the ICCA to offer help and assistance to you and your cheerleaders.
+Below are some basic instructions and expectations of the the Iowa High School Athletic Association and the Iowa Cheerleading Coaches’ Association.
 ICCA representatives will be in the UNI-Dome for every semi-final and championship game to assist and answer any questions you may have.

 - All cheerleaders and cheerleading coaches should enter through the pass gate entrance that is located at the ticket office between the UNI-Dome and the McLeod Center.
-Here is a link to a UNI map that may be helpful – http://www.vpaf.uni.edu/eventcomplex/mcleod/parking.shtml
+There is not a locker room available for cheerleaders to change.
+Here is a link to a UNI map that may be helpful – http://www.vpaf.uni.edu/

 - Cheering will seem different to your cheerleaders because the fan seating is higher than usual and the cheerleaders are on the sideline, near the players.
-They will not see as much of the crowd as they are used to.
-Knowing this, and having a plan, will help.
+They will not see as much of the crowd as they are used to at other venues.
+Knowing this and having a plan will help.

-- Do simple cheers and crowd favorites to make it easier to get the crowd going with the cheerleaders.
+- Do simple cheers and crowd favorites to make it easier to encourage the fans to cheer with the cheerleaders.

-- Make signs to help your crowd know what cheer to do.
+- Make signs to help your crowd know what to cheer.

 - Keep all cheers positive.
-We need your cheerleaders to help keep sportsmanship at its highest level possible.
+We need your cheerleaders to help keep sportsmanship at its highest level possible by cheering only for your team.

-- NO boxes are allowed for the cheerleaders to stand on because there is limited space on the sideline.
+- No boxes are allowed for cheerleaders to stand on because there is limited space on the sidelines.

 - No stunting during LIVE BALL play.
-Stunting squads must have a coach on the sideline during the game.
+All squads must have a coach on the sideline during the game.

 - Most important, have fun cheering!
-This is an experience of a lifetime!
-Enjoy it!
+This is an experience of a lifetime, so enjoy it!

 Cheer coaches need to attend the tournament game(s) with their cheerleaders.
 We would encourage cheerleaders to arrive with their team.
 If it’s not possible for the cheerleaders to arrive with or at the same time as the team, they need to arrive at least 45 minutes prior to the game.
 If the squad comes on its own, parking WILL NOT be provided.
 Enter the Wells Fargo Arena through the Team Door on the northeast side of the arena.
 This is a drop off area only.
 No parking is allowed in this area.